 - family problems that seem to arise because of him

-These problems may arise due to different issues such as not being paid enough to feed the family or the inhuman load of work that they complete without complaining.
+These problems may arise due to different issues such as not being paid enough to feed the family.
+Or the inhuman load of work that they complete without complaining.
 Most of the time, men seek therapy without informing friends or family.
-Counseling is a safe space to release emotions and has a nonjudgmental figure to talk to while receiving the advice they need.
+Counseling is a safe space to release emotions.
+Opposite sits a nonjudgmental figure to talk to while receiving the advice they need.
 However, this does not mean we encourage men to not share their troubles with the family.
 What we are saying is we understand that it can be difficult sometimes, and counseling can be a healthy alternative.

 Toxic masculinity and men

 Toxic masculinity consists of harmful and unnatural beliefs about men.
-Most of these are based on the fact that men are superior to women when it comes to tolerance of any kind.
-If they are likely to be any different, they may be labeled to have the characteristics of a girl.
+Some of these views are just wrong.
+Most of these are based on the false view that men are superior to women when it comes to tolerance of any kind.
+If they are likely to be any different, they may be labeled to have the unmanly traits.
 For men who believe in masculinity to depend on being rough and tough, this is a big insult.
 Toxic masculinity does more harm than good most of the time.
-For example, during court cases where a child’s guardian is selected, men hold back their genuine fight just because they do not want to look weak.
+For example, during court cases where a child’s guardian is selected, men hold back their genuine wishes just because they do not want to look weak.
 This results in emancipation and once the father puts up no fight, it is unlikely anyone will be convinced of his emotions.

-This theory sinks in boys’ minds during puberty.
-Their tears and expression of emotions will be treated with statements such as ‘stop complaining like a small girl’.
+This view sinks in boys’ minds during puberty.
+Their tears and expression of emotions will be treated with statements such as ‘stop complaining like a little girl’.
 Eventually, what goes into a little boy’s head is that girls cry.
 Boys don’t.
 Boys are tough.
-If a boy cries, he becomes a girl.
-Instead, he can be angry.
+If a boy cries, he is like a girl.
+Instead, he can or should be angry.
 Shout and fight and show arrogance cause that is what men do.
-When children grow up around these environments, it is inevitable that these thoughts persist their whole life.
+When children grow up around these environments, it is inevitable that these thoughts drag on into their adult lives.
 They end up abusive parents and husbands, unable to share their feelings and be another one’s go-to person.

 Most of the time men that are victims of toxic masculinity are the reason most of the other men find it hard to reveal their helpless situations.
 If their best buddy is going to judge him for struggling, how will the rest of the world react?